 Each student, with advice from his/her mentor and the Director of Graduate Studies, will assemble a Doctoral committee (dissertation committee) composed of at least four members.
 Prior to taking the QE, the student should select an advisor and form a dissertation committee.
-The Committee will consist of the MUII student's advisor as committee chair, and at least three (3) other faculty members, one to be from outside MUII.
-The advisor and two (2) other committee members must be in the MUII Core Faculty body (see MUII Core Faculty listing).
-The outside committee member should be faculty from an experiential area closely related to the student's research project, such as a plant researcher for bioinformatics students working on plant genomics, or a radiologist for health informatics students working on imaging informatics.
-The Chairperson of this committee need not be the student's advisor.
+The Committee will consist of the IDSI student's advisor as committee chair, and at least three (3) other faculty members.
+The advisor and two (2) other committee members must be in the IDSI Core Faculty body (see IDSI Core Faculty listing).
+The fourth committee member may also be an MUIDSI core faculty whose academic home is different from that of the advisor.
+They may also be from a department outside of MUIDSI.
+Ideally, this member should be faculty from an experiential area closely related to the student's research project, such as a plant researcher for bioinformatics students working on plant genomics, or a radiologist for health informatics student's advisor.
 Membership requirements for the dissertation committee are listed on the Office of Graduate Studies website.